 In the debate of Payment aggregator vs. payment gateway, you cannot choose one or the other.
 While you must have (the gateway), the other is a payment processing choice.

-If you are in a debacle, as to decide which payment gateway aggregator to pick, do not worry.
-Instamojo has been in the game long enough to process your payments seamlessly, and help you set up payment links, online stores and track all your transactions in one place.
+Confused about which payment gateway aggregator to pick?
+Instamojo has been in the game long enough to process your payments seamlessly, help you set up payment links, and online stores and track all your transactions in one place.